Nuel-Msu/Emotion_Detection_With_CNN/README.md

 ```

 # Data Preprocessing
-Images are resized to 48x48 pixels and normalized.
+* Images are resized to 48x48 pixels and normalized.
 Data augmentation techniques such as shear, zoom, and horizontal flip are applied to the training set to enhance model generalization.
+* The [original FER2013 dataset in Kaggle](https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset) is available as a single folder in the archieve.
+I had converted into a dataset of images in the JPG format for training/validation.

 # Model Architecture
 The CNN model architecture is defined as follows: